craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 After digestion, you gain G Damage Resistance to Poison damage.

 #### of Strong Mind
+A thin, pink, lightly carbonated potion used by adventurers
 #### of Mobility
 #### of Haste
 #### of Weightlessness